webaverse/docs/docs/user-guides/1-finding-xrpackages.md

 ## Browsing for XRPackages

-You can easily browse, download, inspect, and modify XRPackages via <a href="https://xrpackage.org/browse.html" target="_blank" rel="noopener noreferrer">the XRPackage site</a> &mdash; all through your browser!
+You can browse, download, inspect, and modify XRPackages via <a href="https://xrpackage.org/browse.html" target="_blank" rel="noopener noreferrer">the XRPackage site</a>.

 When the page loads, you will see a collection of packages: